cnopslabs/ocloud/README.md

 #### Windows

-1. Download the Windows binary from the releases page
+1. Download the Windows binary from the release page
 2. Add the location to your PATH environment variable
 3. Launch a new console session to apply the updated environment variable